IBM/iot-analytics-anomaly/README.md

 ```

-Invoke scripts/register_entity.py.
+Invoke the `register_entity.py` script.
 This script will create an Entity Type, and populate sample data for each column.
 This will also add an additional "anomaly_score" column where we can place the model results

 ```
 python scripts/register_entity.py